Longden-lab/Lab-scripts/README.md

 ### Browsing Scripts
 - Click a folder above to explore scripts by category
-- Each folder has its own README describing the scripts inside

 ### Uploading a Script (No coding experience needed)
 1. Navigate to the correct folder (e.g.,'./image_processing')